Video K-Net: A Simple, Strong, and Unified Baseline for Video Segmentation: Abstract

 \section{Abstract}

 This paper presents Video K-Net, a simple, strong, and unified framework for fully end-to-end video panoptic segmentation.
 The method is built upon K-Net, a method that unifies image segmentation via a group of learnable kernels.
 We observe that these learnable kernels from K-Net, which encode object appearances and contexts, can naturally associate identical instances across video frames.
 Motivated by this observation, Video K-Net learns to simultaneously segment and track ``things" and ``stuff" in a video with simple kernel-based appearance modeling and cross-temporal kernel interaction.
-Despite the simplicity, it achieves state-of-the-art video panoptic segmentation results on Citscapes-VPS and KITTI-STEP without bells and whistles.
-In particular on KITTI-STEP, the simple method can boost almost 12\% relative improvements over previous methods.
+Despite the simplicity, it achieves state-of-the-art video panoptic segmentation results on Citscapes-VPS, KITTI-STEP, and VIPSeg without bells and whistles.
+In particular, on KITTI-STEP, the simple method can boost almost 12\% relative improvements over previous methods.
+On VIPSeg, Video K-Net boosts almost 15\% relative improvements and results in 39.8 \% VPQ.
 We also validate its generalization on video semantic segmentation, where we boost various baselines by 2\% on the VSPW dataset.
-Moreover, we extend K-Net into clip-level video framework for video instance segmentation where we obtain 40.5\% for ResNet50 backbone and 51.5\% mAP for Swin-base on YouTube-2019 validation set.
-We hope this simple yet effective method can serve as a new flexible baseline in video segmentation. \footnote{Both code and models are released at \href{https://github.com/lxtGH/Video-K-Net}{here}. }
+Moreover, we extend K-Net into clip-level video framework for video instance segmentation, where we obtain 40.5\% for ResNet50 backbone and 54.1\% mAP for Swin-base on YouTube-2019 validation set.
+We hope this simple, yet effective method can serve as a new, flexible baseline in unified video segmentation design.
+Both code and models are released at \url{https://github.com/lxtGH/Video-K-Net.}